JaiswalKritika/Maven_pizza_sales_analysis_powerBi-/README.md

 •	quantity : The number of units of a specific pizza variant ordered within an order.

 3. Data Quality Assessment

 The datasets appears to be relatively clean, with no missing values or obvious data errors.
 However, further exploration may reveal outliers or inconsistencies that need to be addressed during data cleaning.

-4. CRAFTING QUERIES
+5. CRAFTING QUERIES

 1. Measure KPI’s

 To measure and analyze various aspects of pizza sales data to assess sales performance.

 •	Total revenue generated from pizza sales ?

 •	Total number of orders placed ?

 •	Average Order Value ?

 •	Total number of pizzas sold ?

 •	Average pizzas per order ?

 •	Total quantity sold from each pizza category ?

 2. Sales trend

 To analyze how sales of pizza products vary seasonally or over specific time period.

 •	Find peak time hours based on total orders ?

 •	Average number of pizzas ordered per day ?

 •	Order trend based on days ?

 •	Order trend based on months ?
-•	Quarter-wise sales ?
-•	Cumulative revenue over time ?

 3. Product popularity

 To measure the popularity and demand for different pizza products.

 •	Category-wise distribution of pizzas ?

 •	Most expensive pizza ?

 •	Top 5 best selling pizza based on Total Orders ?

-•	Top 3 pizzas based on sales for each pizza category ?
+•	Top 5 pizzas based on sales for each pizza category ?

 •	Percentage of sales by pizza category ?

 •	Percentage of sales by pizza size ?

 5. INSIGHTS

 • FRIDAYS, THURSDAYS and SATURDAYS have the highest sales volume, comprising about 47% of total weekly sales, while Sundays and Tuesdays are typically slower days with lower sales.

 • The busiest hours for pizza orders are between 12:00 PM to 1:00 PM and 5:00 PM to 6:00 PM, indicating high demand during lunch time and evening time.

 • Peak sales occur during the SECOND QUARTER of the year and JULY being the month with highest sale.

 • LARGE-sized pizzas are the most popular choice among customers, representing about 46% of total sales, followed by MEDIUM (30%) and SMALL (22%) sizes.

 • Percentage share of total sales by all four Pizza Categories are almost same with CLASSIC category being the highest followed by SUPREME category.